BestCoffeeMakersInfo☕️

 Keurig K250 Compatible Accessories

-To further enhance your brewing experience and make the most of it, there are a number of additional items sold separately.
+To further enhance your brewing experience and make the most of it, several additional items are sold separately.

 • Black Carafe